chendry/LSY201/README.md

 If you are not using the default 38400 baud rate, you will need to make two calls:

-    /* send the reset command which has the side-effect of changing the
+    /* send the reset command; this has the side-effect of changing the
      * camera's baud to 38400. */
     camera.resetWithoutWaitingForInitEnd();